 The reason we get this question a lot is because progesterone levels do remain elevated throughout pregnancy; it’s even called the “pregnancy hormone.”
 The corpus luteum will continue progesterone production in early pregnancy through about weeks 8, 9, or 10.
 After that, the placenta is developed enough to take over the responsibility of producing progesterone and the level should increase substantially.

 During pregnancy, progesterone continues to support the uterine lining by ensuring the growing fetus can get essential nutrients and oxygen.
 Additionally, progesterone prevents the uterus from having premature contractions, which can lead to miscarriage.

-So ideally you want your progesterone levels to be elevated during pregnancy, meaning PdG levels would also remain elevated.
+So ideally you want your progesterone levels to be elevated during pregnancy, meaning PdG levels when pregnant would also remain elevated.
 This, in turn, would likely mean that a PdG test would be positive if you were to test while pregnant.

 However it’s important to note that Proov PdG tests are not validated to be used during pregnancy.
 Our tests are calibrated to turn positive at a level that is necessary for supporting conception, but during pregnancy your levels need to be much, much higher.

 If you are concerned about your progesterone levels during pregnancy, we recommend consulting your doctor who will be able to test you and offer the best possible treatment, if necessary.

 PdG tests, like Proov Confirm, allow for non-invasive, at-home PdG tracking.
 Our PdG test is the first and only FDA cleared kit to confirm successful ovulation at home.
 Successful ovulation refers to an ovulatory event in which an egg is released and PdG levels remain elevated for long enough to allow for the best possible chance at conception.